- API fetch

 condition

-is a Boolean expression.- The loop body runs only if the condition is true at the start of each iteration.
+must be a Boolean expression.- The loop runs only if the condition is true before entering the block.

 Example: